Graduate Research Training Groups

 With the award of the right to award doctorates, HFT Stuttgart has launched its first graduate research training group on the topic of "Technologies for the sustainable, energy-efficient and resource-saving design of resilient living spaces" as part of the HIRE project.

-Collaboration is encouraged within the research group, e.g. through joint seminars or an annual summer school.
+Collaboration is encouraged within the research group, e.g. through joint seminars or an annual Summer School.

 Research projects of the HIRE graduate research training group